Your bins

 Your bin collection service

-• BLACK for general rubbish such as crisp packets, used nappies, food waste and items like Tetrapak
+• BLACK Bin: For general rubbish like crisp packets, used nappies and polystyrene.

-• BROWN for grass clippings, leaves, dead flowers/plants (garden grown, potted or bought) and windfall fruit but not kitchen waste
+• BROWN Bin: The Garden Waste Collection Service is a subscription service for garden waste including grass clippings, leaves, dead flowers/plants, and windfall fruit (but not kitchen waste).

 Assisted pull-out service

-The assisted pull-out Service is intended to provide suport to frail, elderly and disabled Ipswich residents who are unable to bring their wheeled bins/recycling sacks to the kerbside for collection and remove it from the pavement afterwards.
+The assisted pull-out service is intended to provide support to frail, elderly and disabled Ipswich residents who are unable to bring their wheeled bins/recycling sacks to the kerbside for collection and remove it from the pavement afterwards.

 Households are unlikely to be accepted onto the scheme if there are other people residing at the same address who are physically able to move bins or recycling sacks out for collection.